Glossary

 Sticker price is misleading.
 A cheap item you rarely use is more expensive per use than a pricier item you use daily.
 Cost-per-use fights two common spending traps: buying cheap items that don't last (false economy) and avoiding quality items because of sticker shock.

-According to a 2024 Bankrate survey, 33% of Americans regret a purchase from the past year.
-Many of those regretted purchases were impulse buys where the sticker price felt right but the actual value didn't hold up.
+Bankrate found that U.S. adults spent an estimated $71 billion over 12 months on social-media impulse buys, and 57% of those impulse buyers regretted at least one purchase.
+Many were impulse buys where the sticker price felt right but the actual value didn't hold up.
 Cost-per-use reframes the question from "can I afford the price tag?" to "will I get enough use to justify the cost?"

 How to calculate cost-per-use